 The claimant did not have good cause for why he or she missed informing the Social Security Administration about or submitting this evidence earlier.

 2. Offering a Protective Filing Date

 The AC will offer a protective filing date to the claimant when the AC issues an unfavorable or closed period decision and the claimant:

 Submitted additional evidence that does not relate to the period on or before the date of the ALJ's decision.

 When the requirements for offering a protective filing date are met, the AC will:

 Use the date of the request for review as a protective filing date;

-Not address the additional evidence in the decision.
+Not address the additional evidence in the decision's analysis section.

-On February 21, 2013, the Social Security Administration issued Social Security Ruling (SSR) 13-3p: Title II: Appeal of an Initial Medical Disability Cessation Determination or Decision.
+On February 21, 2013, the Social Security Administration issued Social Security Ruling (SSR) 13-3p, Title II: Appeal of an Initial Medical Disability Cessation Determination or Decision.
 In the SSR, the agency adopted the holding in Difford v.
 Secretary of Health and Human Services, 910 F.2d 1316 (6th Cir.
-1990) and extended the policy previously applied only in title XVI medical cessation claims to title II medical cessation claims.
-In sum, SSR 13-3p requires that, when issuing a determination or decision, an adjudicator evaluating a medical cessation claim must decide whether the beneficiary is under a disability at any time through the date of the adjudicator's determination or decision.
+1990) and extended the policy previously applied only in title XVI medical cessation cases to title II medical cessation cases.
+In sum, SSR 13-3p requires that, when issuing a determination or decision, an adjudicator evaluating a medical cessation case must decide whether the beneficiary is under a disability at any time through the date of the adjudicator's determination or decision.